Scenes share a glimpse into the past from strip show venues to landaus, streets and piers

 A real mixture of scenes here which depict life in Blackpool through the decades.

 They have been plucked from our archives and some haven’t seen the light of day since they were first published in The Gazette years ago.
-From strip show venues to the demolition of some of Blackpool’s most prized shops, from beaches to piers, they are an eclectic look at times gone by.
+From strip show venues to the demolition of some of Blackpool’s most prized shops as the town’s redevelopment took place, its beaches and piers, they are an eclectic look at times gone by.

 This was taken way back in 1956.
 The caption on the back of the photo reads 'These hoardings recall some of the shows to be seen on 'Blackpool's Holden Mile' last summer.
 Representations have been made to the Town Council to rid the area of shows alleged to exploit sex' Photo: National World